-Till date, this practice is not uncommon.
+To date, this practice is not uncommon.
 Many of those who experience it today seek comfort from the dedication of those six great Islamic personalities in getting through the difficulties they encountered while being imprisoned.

 1. Prophet Yusuf (peace be upon him)

 He was wrongly accused of seducing Zuleikha, which was injustice, the servant of the ‘Aziz of the time despite the evidence.

 This occurred due to a political motivation by the ‘Aziz and his wife is attempting to seduce her servant.
 The news was spreading in town and could potentially terminate his political career.
 Hence, he had the Prophet Yusuf (p.b.u.h) to take charge of the crime, arrested and imprisoned him.

 2. Uthman ibn ‘Affan (may Allah be pleased with him)

 He was imprisoned by rebels who were not happy about his leadership and faced injustice.